rich-iannone/great-docs/README.md

 ### Auto-Generated Configuration

-The installer intelligently configures your project:
+The installer intelligently configures your documentation site:

 1. **index.qmd from README.md**: Your README becomes your documentation homepage (like pkgdown)
-2. **quartodoc configuration**: Auto-detects your package name from:
+2. **API reference configuration**: Auto-detects your package name from:
    - `pyproject.toml`
    - `setup.py`
    - Package directory structure